sigwinch28/bikecam/_docs/report-a-driving-offence.md

 When choosing the _type of vehicle_ don't worry if you don't know the engine capacity of a moped/motorbike or the maximum gross weight of a goods vehicle.
 There are options for "don't know".

+#### Checking Vehicle Details

+You can check the make, colour, and type of vehicle on the [DVLA website](https://www.gov.uk/get-vehicle-information-from-dvla) by entering the vehicle's registration.
+This is a useful way of double-checking that you are reporting the right vehicle because you can verify the make and colour of the vehicle.

+#### Checking PHVs

 You can check whether a vehicle is a registered private hire vehicle (PHV) via [TfL's private hire website](https://tph.tfl.gov.uk/TfL/SearchVehicleLicence.page?org.apache.shale.dialog.DIALOG_NAME=TPHVehicleLicence&Param=lg2.TPHVehicleLicence&menuId=7).
 You'll probably want to enter the registration (VRM) _without spaces_.